-We are developing chemical approaches for efficient protein mono- and polyubiquitination.
+We develop new methods for efficient protein mono- and poly-ubiquitination.
 Chemical ubiquitination circumvents the requirement for the ubiquitin cascade enzymes and can be readily generalized for modifying different target proteins.
 It also allows the generation of homogeneous ubiquitinated proteins with improved yields.
 Currently we are exploiting a diverse array of chemistries for site-specific protein ubiquitination.
-The chemically ubiquitinated proteins serve as probes to understand the molecular mechanism of eukaryotic DNA damage tolerance and other cellular processes that involves ubiquitination and deubiquitination, including DNA damage tolerance, mitophagy and innate immune response.
+The chemically ubiquitinated proteins allow investigation of the molecular mechanism of biological processes that involves ubiquitination and deubiquitination, including DNA damage tolerance, mitophagy and innate immune response.

-Inhibition and Regulation of Deubiquitinases (DUBs)
+Catalysis and inhibition of deubiquitinases (DUBs)

 DUBs antagonize the activities of ubiquitin ligases.
-Although the function of most human DUBs remains to be determined, it has become clear that DUB activities are indispensible for the normal functions of ubiquitin-proteasome pathways.
+It has become clear that DUB activities are indispensable for the normal functions of ubiquitin-proteasome system.
 Abnormal cellular expression of DUBs or the loss of function due to mutation in certain DUB genes have been linked to various human diseases.
 We have used high throughput screening to identify DUB inhibitors.
 The DUB inhibitors were developed and tested in cellular and animal models for anti-cancer therapy.
 We are developing new assay platforms that allow the efficient screening of DUBs for identification of small molecule inhibitors.
 We also investigate the catalysis, target protein specificity and the binding modes of ubiquitin moieties in the distinct DUB ubiquitin-binding sites.

 Molecular mechanism of DNA damage tolerance and mitophagy